-If you are running ads on your web site (like Adsense) a faster web site will also generate more ad clicks and ad revenue.
+If you are running ads on your web site (like AdSense) a faster web site will also generate more ad clicks and ad revenue.

 You basically have 2 options.
-The first one is outsource this task to a professional team and let them find their way through the bits and bytes and the other way is doing it yourself.
+The first one is outsourcing this task to a professional team and let them find their way through the bits and bytes and the other way is doing it yourself.

-Mistake #10: You are building incoming links too fast
+10. You are building incoming links too fast

 I am not a big fan of the term ‘link building’.
 In fact, I don’t even like to hear it, I like to use the term promotion instead.

 - Don’t build too many links too fast.
-The whole process needs to be natural and it is not natural for a 3 month website to have tens of links pointing to it.
+The whole process needs to be natural and it is not natural for a 3-month website to have tens of links pointing to it.
 Go slow and steady.